 “Rarely is Latino families’ engagement in their children’s educational aspirations acknowledged for this increase in the rate of Latinas/os attending college.”

 MiHC’s Cafecitos model celebrates students and families while addressing fears stalling their college access and persistence.
 By building strong peer communities of support, parents benefit from practical advice from an experienced parent peer facilitator, a Hispanic professional, and eachanother to ensure families understand the college process.
 Click here to learn more about our Cafecito Facebook Live Streams.

 By empowering students and families to learn how to best support their child’s success, we will see a multiplier effect.
 When you educate one Latino, you empower a community!

 - Academic enrichment through La Puerta and strategic partnership opportunities

-- Internship experiences and a career boot camp, which includes hard and soft skills training.
+- Internship experiences and a career readiness

-- Mentorship and exposure opportunities
+- Mentorship and career exposure opportunities

 - College tours and experiences

 - Access to a trained college success coach